Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Enzymes

-- Fill a spray bottle halfway with the enzyme-based stain removal solution and spray it on the affected area.
+- Fill a spray bottle halfway with the enzyme-based stain remover solution and spray it on the affected area.
 Wait for about 15 minutes for the solution to soak.
 Any less time and the method may not be successful.

 - Wash your cloth with standard laundry detergent once no apparent stains remain.
 If your garments are white, use warm water; if they are colored, use cold water.
 To avoid spoiling the cloth, pay attention to the tags.